MikeHopley/ftl-ships-guide/stealth-b.md

 Consider the event reward.
 An Auto-assault guarding a [storage cache](https://ftl.fandom.com/wiki/Rebel_Automated_Ship_Near_Storage_Vessel) is worth more than one guarding a [sensor station](https://ftl.fandom.com/wiki/Rebel_Automated_Ship_Near_Sensor_Station), which is worth more than one [that’s deactivated](https://ftl.fandom.com/wiki/De-Activated_Rebel_Automated_Scout).

-Watch out for *Pirate* Mantis Interceptors, because you can’t hit both shields and weapons.
+Watch out for *Pirate* Mantis Scouts and Interceptors, because you can’t hit both shields and weapons.

 ## Basic combat

 Put the Zoltan on engines.
 They can steal power from cloaking.

 Usually start the Glaive in shields, for maximum damage.
-Sometimes it’s better to start in weapons or drones; for example, a manned Heavy Laser may fire before your Glaive finishes.
+Sometimes it’s better to start in weapons or drones; for example, a manned Heavy Laser will fire before your Glaive finishes.
 Against Zoltan Shields, use [exact beam placement](https://www.youtube.com/watch?v=oJ8uLSidl7o) to damage weapons.

 Later on, with fully-trained weapons crew, you do not need to delay firing the Glaive against enemies with cloaking: it can hit them exactly as they enter cloak.
 Practise your weapons or hacking timing against non-cloaking enemies.
 Similarly, a pre-ignited Glaive can fire immediately against cloaking enemies (notably shieldless Auto-scouts).